What is a MOOC?

 Enrolling in a MOOC at the Université Laval means:

 - Discovering and experiencing quality distance learning.

 - Gaining access to rich, original and diversified content through various multimedia-based resources and interactive activities.

 - Leveraging expert knowledge from professors in fields of study in which the Université Laval is renowned.

-- Reaping the benefits of a user-friendly online learning environment tailored by and for the Université Laval, and used by more than 36,000 students and 2,000 professors and lecturers.
+- Reaping the benefits of a user-friendly online learning environment tailored by and for the Université Laval, and used by nearly 49,000 students and more than 2,700 professors and lecturers.